 Reliable auditing and monitoring includes all aspects of facility operations and takes into consideration the compliance program.
 A significant component of an effective compliance program per the federal Sentencing Guidelines is to detect criminal conduct and errors.

-Harmony Healthcare International (HHI) can assist with development of effective auditing and monitoring processes which are reliable, workable and produce results that enhance processes, outcomes and systems and include some of these basic elements:
+Harmony Healthcare International, Inc. (HHI) can assist with development of effective auditing and monitoring processes which are reliable, workable and produce results that enhance processes, outcomes and systems and include some of these basic elements:

 - Specifically identify and target what will be monitored